Business Fraud Prevention Checklist

 - Unknown vendors

 Be alert to changes in employees’ behaviors, attitudes and lifestyles.
-Because you interact with employees on a daily basis, you have the ability to observe changes in what otherwise might be considered their normal behavior.
+As you interact with employees on a daily basis, you have the ability to observe changes in what otherwise might be considered their normal behavior.
 Some of the indicators to consider in this area would be the following:

 - Severe stress